noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/context.md

 <!-- TODO(maddiaa): leaving as todo until their is further clarification around their implementation in the protocol -->

-### New Commitments
+### New Note Hashes

-New commitments contains an array of all of the commitments created in the current execution context.
+New note hashes contains an array of all of the note hashes created in the current execution context.

 ### New Nullifiers

 New nullifiers contains an array of the new nullifiers emitted from the current execution context.

-### Nullified Commitments
+### Nullified Note Hashes

-Nullified commitments is an optimization for introduced to help reduce state growth.
-There are often cases where commitments are created and nullified within the same transaction.
+Nullified note hashes is an optimization for introduced to help reduce state growth.
+There are often cases where note hashes are created and nullified within the same transaction.
-In these cases there is no reason that these commitments should take up space on the node's commitment/nullifier trees.
-Keeping track of nullified commitments allows us to "cancel out" and prove these cases.
+In these cases there is no reason that these note hashes should take up space on the node's commitment/nullifier trees.
+Keeping track of nullified note hashes allows us to "cancel out" and prove these cases.

 ### Private Call Stack